megonemad1/Tutor-Website/about.md

 technology meetup group called Geek Night where I detailed my development process.

-I have five years’ experience with using Linux based operating systems for development.
-Using vim and the upstart functionality of Ubuntu, I have created scripts to aid me in time management.
-I have also set up a server which pulls logs from the family's smart boiler to help my dad understand why we have no hot water.
+another project based I created on Linux operating system using vim and the upstart functionality of Ubuntu, I created scripts to aid me in time management as well as setting up a server which pulls logs from the family's smart boiler to help my dad understand why we have no hot water.

 ## Hobbies and Interests